Phantom pain: Central mechanisms

 Under ordinary circumstances, the genetically determined circuitry in the brain remains largely stable throughout life.
 For much of the twentieth century, it was believed that no new neural circuits could be formed in the adult mammalian brain, but experiments from the 1980s onward cast this into doubt.
 For instance, functional MRI studies in amputees have shown that almost all patients have experienced cortical remapping.
 After amputation, cortical remapping is the process by which areas of the somatosensory and primary motor cortices representing the lost limb are invaded by nearby regions.
-This leads to areas of the brain formerly receiving input from the lost limb now able to be stimulated from the nearby invading cortical regions.
+This allows areas of the brain formerly receiving input from the lost limb to be stimulated from the nearby invading cortical regions.

 Most of the studies using functional MRI to investigate cortical remapping in humans have been in upper limb amputees.
 Following the loss of an arm, the majority of motor reorganization occurred as a downward shift of the hand area of the cortex onto the area of face representation, especially the lips.
 In individuals with phantom limb pain, the reorganization was great enough to cause a change in cortical lip representation into the hand areas only during lip movements.
 Additionally, as phantom pains in upper extremity amputees increased, there was a higher degree of medial shift of the facial motor representation.
 It has also been found that there is a high correlation between the severity of phantom limb pain and the extent to which cortical reorganization has occurred.